wawan-ikhwan/deep-care-api/README.md

 - **Mortality in Hospital Probability:** Predict the likelihood of mortality during a patient's hospital stay.

-These predictions are based on advanced machine learning models trained on comprehensive healthcare datasets.
+These predictions are based on advanced deep learning models trained on comprehensive healthcare datasets.

 ## Documentation